 Administrators with edit message access can change the format of the behaviour notification.
 The targeted groups will receive this as an email and an announcement on the MySchool platform.

-Where can we view the target group view the events?
+Where can the target group view the events?

-Teachers can view events on the discipline tab of their students, or in some cases they may have access to the discipline report.
-Parents and students will have a behaviour menu header, listing absences and behaviour events.
-If you wish to use an award system, where the points are tallied during a specific period.
-Please raise the request with your CSM, and they will look into using the points for prize day awards.
+Teachers can view events on the discipline tab of their students profile, or they may have access to the discipline report.
+Parents and students will have a behaviour events menu header, listing absences and behavioural events accordingly.